Xan007/CS50-SQL-Course/Final Project/DESIGN.md

 ## Scope

-The database for this **supermarket** includes all entities necessary to facilitate the management of customers, products, and transactions, ensuring the smooth operation of day-to-day activities.
+The database for this **store** includes all entities necessary to facilitate the management of customers, products, and transactions, ensuring the smooth operation of day-to-day activities.
 The scope of the database includes:

 -   **Customers**, with basic identifying information such as name, contact details, phone number, and address to track customer transactions and engagement.
 -   **Categories**, which classify products into groups (e.g., beverages, snacks, produce).